jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Schir.md

 RacialMods: +8 Acrobatics when jumping, +8 Perception
 Languages: Abyssal; telepathy 100 ft., tongues
 SQ:
+SpecialAbilities:
-SpecialAbilities: >
+  Disease (Ex): >
-  Disease (Ex) A schir gnaws constantly at the ends of its halberd.
+    A schir gnaws constantly at the ends of its halberd.
 This infuses the blades with disease from the demon's filthy spittle.
 Any creature struck by a schir's halberd must succeed at a DC 14 Fortitude save or contract gray pox-a frightening disease that causes weakness, gray splotches on the skin, and eventual catatonia.
 The save DC is Constitution-based.
 Gray Pox: Halberd-injury; save Fort DC 15; onset 1 day; frequency 1/day; effect 1d6 Str damage; cure 2 consecutive saves.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: